mkorangestripe/linux/linux-notes/kubernetes.md

 ### Services

+* Services define a logical set of pods and a policy by which to access them.
+* The set of Pods targeted by a Service is usually determined by a selector.
+* Services allow the pods within to be replaced or modified while maintaining consistent access.
 ```Shell script
 kubectl describe svc -n zpc fakeapp  # show info on the fakeapp service
 kubectl get svc -n kube-system  # show the service resource associated with the registry